gswallow/sparkle-pack-aws-my-rds/README.md

 Also included is a dynamic, `rds_force_ssl`, that enforces SSL connections to the RDS instance.

+Also also included is a dynamic, `raise_max_connections`, that raises the maximum number of connections to the RDS instance.

 h/t to [techshell](https://github.com/techshell) for this approach.

 ### Environment variables